iWriteGigs

 A Unlike children in middle-income families, children in poor families were much more likely to be exposed to violence.

-C Unlike children in poor families, children in middle-income families were much more likely to separate from a parent.
+C Unlike children in poor families, children in middle-income families were much less likely to have a peaceful home.

 Question #28